cpputest/cpputest/scripts/README.txt

 	NewClass.sh - for TTDing a new C++ class NewInterface.sh - for TDDing a new interface along with its Mock NewCModule.sh - for TDDing a C module
-	NewVCModule.sh - for TDDing a C module that uses function pointers like a virtual function.

 To use NewClass for example:
 	cd to the directory where your makefile is